iammmiru/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am passionate about extracting useful information out of massive and noisy data.
+I am passionate about extracting useful insights out of massive and noisy data.

 I develop models to understand stochastic systems where constituting elements move randomly with some global and/or local trends.